danuddara/guest-book-react/README.md

 `Symfony 6.0.20` and `React`.
 It requires `PHP 8.0.2` or higher

-Please follow this document to install the mimum requirements for this app https://symfony.com/doc/6.0/setup.html
+Please follow this document to install the minimum requirements for this app https://symfony.com/doc/6.0/setup.html

 Please run by edting the `.env` file to match your local database.
 Use `mysql` for this build.